-The technical result from [2] was a general reduction from general tree metrics to ultrametrics.
+The technical result from Reference [2] was a general reduction from general tree metrics to ultrametrics.
 It modifies the input distance matrix and asks for fitting this new input with an ultrametric that can later be converted to a tree metric for the original distance matrix.
-The result states that for any p, if we can minimize the restricted ultrametric $L_p$ error within a factor $\alpha$ in polynomial-time, then there is a polynomial-time algorithm that minimizes the tree metric $L_p$ error within a factor $3\alpha$ .
-The reduction from [2] imposes a certain restriction on the ultrametric, but the restriction is not problematic and in Section 8, we will even argue that the restriction can be completely eliminated with a slightly modified reduction.
-With n species, the reduction from tree metrics to ultrametrics can be performed in time $O(n^2)$ .
-Applying this to the optimal ultrametric algorithm from [33] for the $L{\infty}$ -norm objective yielded a factor 3 for general metrics for the $L{\infty}$ -norm objective.
-The generic impact is that for any $L_p$ , later algorithms only had to focus on the ultrametric case to immediately get results for the often more important tree metrics case, up to losing a factor 3 in the approximation guarantee.
-Indeed, the technical result of this paper is a constant factor approximation for ultrametric.
-Thus, when it comes to approximation factors, we have
+The result states that for any p, if we can minimize the restricted ultrametric L_p error within a factor α in polynomial-time, then there is a polynomial-time algorithm that minimizes the tree metric L_p error within a factor 3α .
+The reduction from Reference [2] imposes a certain restriction on the ultrametric, but the restriction is not problematic, and in Section 8, we will even argue that the restriction can be completely eliminated with a slightly modified reduction.
+With n species, the reduction from tree metrics to ultrametrics can be performed in time $O(n^2)$.
+Applying this to the optimal ultrametric algorithm from Reference [34] for the L{∞} -norm objective yielded a factor 3 for general metrics for the L{∞} -norm objective.
+The generic impact is that for any L_p , later algorithms only had to focus on the ultrametric case to immediately get results for the often more important tree metrics case, up to losing a factor 3 in the approximation guarantee.
+Indeed, the technical result of this article is a constant factor approximation for ultrametric.
+Thus, letting TreeMetric and UltraMetric respectively denote the approximation factors of the tree metric and ultrametric problems, we have

-TreeMetric $\leq 3 \cdot$ UltraMetric
+TreeMetric $\leq 3 \cdot UltraMetric$

-For $L_p$ norms with constant p, the developments have been much slower.
-Ma et al. [43] considered the problem of finding the best $L_p$ fit by an ultrametric where distances in the ultrametric are no smaller than the input distances.
+For L_p -norms with constant p, the developments have been much slower.
+Ma et al. [44] considered the problem of finding the best L_p fit by an ultrametric where distances in the ultrametric are no smaller than the input distances.
 For this problem, they obtained an $O(n^{1/p})$ approximation.

-Later, Dhamdhere [28] considered the problem of finding a line metric to minimize additive distortion from the given data (measured by the $L_1$ norm) and obtained an $O(\log n)$ approximation.
-In fact, his motivation for considering this problem was to develop techniques that might be useful for finding the closest tree metric with distance measured by the $L_1$ norm.
-Harp, Kannan and McGregor [39] developed a factor $O(\min\{n, k \log n\}^{1/p})$ approximation for the closest ultrametric under the $L_p$ norm where k is the number of distinct distances in the input.
+Later, Dhamdhere [29] considered the problem of finding a line metric to minimize additive distortion from the given data (measured by the L_1 -norm) and obtained an $O(\log n)$ approximation.
+In fact, his motivation for considering this problem was to develop techniques that might be useful for finding the closest tree metric with distance measured by the L_1 -norm.
+Harb, Kannan, and McGregor [40] developed a factor $O(\min\{n,k\log n\}^{1/p})$ approximation for the closest ultrametric under the L_p -norm where k is the number of distinct distances in the input.